Jon Favreau: Golem Creations

 Golem Creations Ltd. LLC is a television production company created by Jon Favreau on August 30, 2018.
 In an interview with The Hollywood Reporter, Favreau cited his fascination with the overlap of technology and storytelling and that he gave the company its name because a golem was like technology; it could be used to protect or destroy if control was lost of it.
-The company most recently produced The Mandalorian and The Book of Boba Fett television shows in partnership with Lucasfilm.
+The company most recently produced The Mandalorian, The Book of Boba Fett, Ahsoka, and Star Wars: Skeleton Crew television shows, in partnership with Lucasfilm, and the Apple TV+ documentary series Prehistoric Planet.

 Filmography

 Awards and recognition

-In May 2019, it was announced that Favreau will be named a Disney Legend at the 2019 D23 Expo for his outstanding contributions to The Walt Disney Company.
+In May 2019, it was announced that Favreau would be named a Disney Legend at the 2019 D23 Expo for his outstanding contributions to The Walt Disney Company.

-On Monday, February 13, 2023, at 11:00 AM PT Jon Favreau, received the 2,746th star on the Hollywood Walk of Fame.
+On February 13, 2023, Favreau received the 2,746th star on the Hollywood Walk of Fame.